 *Scholarships up to 50% of registration costs are available through the CAS Coach Development Grant for CAS member coaches.
 To apply for membership, go to https://saskcoach.ca/become-a-member/.

-The Saskatchewan Coaching Academy will be offered in the fall and winter of 2020-2021.
+The Saskatchewan Coaching Academy will be offered in the Spring of 2021.
 The program runs Friday evening to Sunday afternoon.

 |AM||Coaching and Leading Effectively